michaelhenry/Localizr/README.md

 # Localizr
-[wip] Locale files generator. because I hate updating locale files manually.
-It's prone to error because not all developers understand all those words.
+I'm too lazy to update the localization files and It's too prone to error because not all developers understand all those words.
 So give the Translator an access to a page where they can input those translations and developers will just do their job by fetching it automatically.

 #### DEMO